 Javier Goyeneche : i remembered 2014 our second bestseller was a polar fleece made with recycled polyester.
 But it was a polar fleece made with a broken filament.
 Every time you wash a fleece it’s 20 000 microfilaments going back into the water so we decided to stop.
 We’ve made many of those decisions but at the end of the day and this is serious, every time we’ve taken a decision which we would thought it was good for the planet it came up to be good for Ecoalf.
 It always comes back.
 I think your clients, your customers, understand why we’re taking those decisions.
 They believe more in the brand they believe you’re brave enough to take those decisions and i always said i didn’t want to create a storytelling company i wanted to create a story doing company.

-What you can learn in this Episode of the Podcast (link above):
+What you can learn in this Episode of the Podcast (direct link below or listen 2goodmedia on your favorite listening platform):

 - First part until 24’24” : inside the booth of Ecoalf at Pitti Uomo to discuss about the design of the collections, the research on the materials and the recycled products.
 You can hear how busy and exciting it is to exhibit at Pitti Uomo.